 Myth – ‘Desexing will make my pet overweight.’

 Fact – Depending on the breed, desexing is generally done at an age when rapid puppy growth is decreasing and diet control is necessary.
 Reduce the amount of calories that is fed and increase exercise is important after desexing.

 Myth – ‘Pets become lazy after they are desexed’.

 Fact – There are generally minimal to no changes in the character of pets after desexing.
 However, young male dogs will be less inclined to mount objects and jump fences in search of a mate.

-Please call your local Greencross Vets clinic to learn more or to book.
+Or speak with your local Greencross Vets team to learn more or book.